zpratt/react-tdd-guide/README.md

 Each section is broken out into its own folder, starting with [basics](https://github.com/zpratt/react-tdd-guide/tree/master/basics).
 What you'll find there is the finished example.
 I am experimenting with using the [commit history](https://github.com/zpratt/react-tdd-guide/commits/master/basics) and comments to drive the guide itself.
 Feedback on whether this works or not would be appreciated.

+Each commit that is suffixed with **"- red"** can be checked out separately to examine the failing test.
+Each commit that is suffixed with **"- green"** shows how I finally passed the failing assertion.

+Looking at the history for each section will show you only the steps needed to drive that part of the application.

 ## Philosphy

 * Avoid the need for runners and browsers